What We’ve Done.

 - Assisted New Milford farmers in maintaining their vital PA 490 property tax deductions

-- Organized workshops for our farmers on farmland preservation strategies, successful 21st century faming models, grant resources for infrastructure improvements and social media marketing
+- Organized or provided support to workshops for our farmers on farmland preservation strategies, successful 21st century farming models, grant resources for infrastructure improvements and social media marketing

 - Conducted a study to explore expansion of distribution of area farm produce and products in partnership with New Milford Hospital’s Plow-to-Plate program and New Milford Economic Development Commission (EDC).
 [Funding from the Northeast Sustainable Agriculture Research Education Program (SARE)]

-- Raised awareness of nearly 100 diverse area farms and artisan food producers by creating and distributing Who’s Your Farmer? , a handy booklet with contact information and produce and product availability, and developing a search tool on this website for consumers to find and support local agriculture.
+- Raised awareness of over 200 diverse area farms and artisan food producers by creating and distributing Who’s Your Farmer? , a handy booklet with contact information and produce and product availability, and developing a search tool on this website for consumers to find and support local agriculture.